Prince Edward Island Lands Protection Act Explained

 • Protect farmland and shorelines

-• Support sustainable, local land ownership
+• Support sustainable land ownership on PEI

 Resident vs. Non-Resident: Why It Matters

-Land Ownership Limits in PEI (Quick Breakdown)
+Land Ownership Limits in PEI

 Resident Individuals

-• Up to 1,000 acres in total
+• May generally hold up to 1,000 acres in total

 Corporations